ratehub/openfaas-deploy-action/README.md

 ##### Group deploy
      1. If the multiple deploy files for the functions in a group is updated, for example:
-        └── In a group of 6 functions, if staging-deploy.yml is updated for 4 functions, 4 functions of 6 in the group are deployed to the staging cluster.
+        └── In a group of 6 functions, if qa-deploy.yml is updated for 4 functions, 4 functions of 6 in the group are deployed to the qa cluster.

 ##### NOTE: updating global-*-deploy.yml files will deploy all the functions in the group path to the target environment based on the file updated.